Amerasian: Japan

-According to one estimate, around 5,000 to 10,000 Japanese Amerasian babies had been born from 1945 to 1952.
+According to one estimate, around 5,000 to 10,000 Amerasian babies had been born in Japan from 1945 to 1952.
 Data from the Japanese Welfare Ministry from July 1952, on the other hand, revealed that only 5,013 Japanese Amerasian children were born in all of Japan.
 Masami Takada from the Welfare Ministry put an exaggerated estimate of 150,000 – 200,000.
 Another investigation by the Welfare Ministry was conducted again in August 1953, this time them revising the number to reveal that only 3,490 half-castes of American fathers and Japanese mothers had been born during the 7 years of American occupation of Japan, which lasted from 1945 – 1952.
 Some of the children were abandoned and raised in orphanages such as the Elizabeth Saunders Home in Oiso, Japan.

 The actual number of Japanese Amerasians is unknown.
-Officially, the number of 10,000 Japanese Amerasian would be an upper limit.
+Officially, the number of 10,000 Amerasians in Japan would be an upper limit.
 Some contemporary writers had however reported rumors of 200,000 while actual numbers had been found to be 5,000, possibly 10,000, no more than 20,000 allowing for underestimates.
 Of those fathered by American soldiers.
 Their presumed "colors" were 86.1% "white," 11.5% "black" and 2.5% "unknown."

 Hāfu

-Today, many Japanese Amerasians are going by the term Hāfu which means half.
+Today, many Japanese Amerasians go by the term Hāfu, which is used to refer to a person who is half Japanese and half non-Japanese ancestry.